 - Do you know which business applications are mission-critical?

-- Does your disaster recovery team have a plan for recovery if the primary replica of data is corrupted in the attack?
+- Does your disaster recovery team have a DR plan if the primary replica of data is corrupted in the attack?

 - Is your disaster recovery orchestrated or automated?